 Amy graduated from the University of Virginia in 2013 and holds a graduate degree in education from George Mason University.
-She has varied experiences with child care in various situations and has previously worked at Redeemer Renaissance Camps.
-In addition to working at Redeemer Renaissance, Amy is an elementary school teacher.
+Previously, she worked at Redeemer Renaissance Camps.
+In addition to tutoring at Redeemer Renaissance, Amy is an elementary school teacher for FCPS.

 | Judith Spokes Cho, Violin, Viola, Cello & Piano,

 Judith Cho is a versatile musician who has studied several instruments.
 She pursued Doctoral studies in Violin Performance at the Graduate School and University Center of the City in New York where she studied with Itzhak Perlman.
 She has performed in France, Germany, China, Israel, Jordan and Bermuda.
 Mrs. Cho has won many prizes and awards.
 In 2002 she received a Fellowship to the Norfolk Chamber Music Festival.
 As part of winning a number of concerto competitions, she has performed as soloist with the Manhattanville Symphony, the Manchester Chamber Players and the Killington Festival Orchestra.
 Ms. Spokes is a member of the Army Strings.

 | Victor Simonson, Piano and Voice